-P.-Y. LAGRÉE\, L. STARON\ and S. POPINET\,o
+P.-Y. Lagrée1[†], L. Staron1 and S. Popinet^{1,2}

-(\) CNRS & UPMC Université Paris 06, UMR 7190, Institut Jean Le Rond d'Alembert, Boîte 162, F-75005 Paris, France
+1 CNRS and UPMC Université Paris 06, UMR 7190, Institut Jean Le Rond d'Alembert, Boîte 162, F-75005 Paris, France 2 National Institute of Water and Atmospheric Research, PO Box 14-901 Kilbirnie,

-(o) National Institute of Water and Atmospheric Research, PO Box 14-901 Kilbirnie, Wellington, New Zealand
+Wellington, New Zealand

-(Received (Received 18 February 2011; revised 24 May 2011; accepted 3 August 2011) 22 Mai 2011 - 07 August 2011)
+(Received 18 February 2011; revised 24 May 2011; accepted 3 August 2011; first published online 27 September 2011)

-There is a large amount of experimental and numerical work dealing with dry granular flows (such as sand, glass beads etc.) that supports the so called $\mu(I)$ - rheology.
+There is a large amount of experimental and numerical work dealing with dry granular flows (such as sand, glass beads, etc.) that supports the so-called $\mu(I)$ -rheology.
 The reliability of the $\mu(I)$ -rheology in the case of complex transient flows is not fully ascertained, however.
-In this perspective, the granular column collapse experiment provides an interesting benchmark.
+From this perspective, the granular column collapse experiment provides an interesting benchmark.
 In this paper we implement the $\mu(I)$ -rheology in a Navier-Stokes solver (Gerris) and compare the resulting solutions with both analytical solutions and two-dimensional contact dynamics discrete simulations.
-In a first series of simulations, we check the numerical model in the case of a steady infinite bi-dimensional granular layer avalanching on an inclined plane.
+In a first series of simulations, we check the numerical model in the case of a steady infinite two-dimensional granular layer avalanching on an inclined plane.
 A second layer of Newtonian fluid is then added over the granular layer in order to recover a close approximation of a free-surface condition.
-Comparisons with analytical and semi-analytical solutions provide a conclusive validation of the numerical implementation of the $\mu(I)$ -rheology.
+Comparisons with analytical and semianalytical solutions provide conclusive validation of the numerical implementation of the $\mu(I)$ -rheology.
 In a second part, we simulate the unsteady two-dimensional collapse of granular columns over a wide range of aspect ratios.
 Systematic comparisons with discrete two-dimensional contact dynamics simulations show good agreement between the two methods for the inner deformations and the time evolution of the shape during most of the flow, while a systematic underestimation of the final run-out is observed.
 The experimental scalings of spreading of the column as a function of the aspect ratio available from the literature are also recovered.
 A discussion follows on the performances of other rheologies, and on the sensitivity of the simulations to the parameters of the $\mu(I)$ -rheology.

-Key Words: Granular media, Navier-Stokes equations, non-Newtoniam flows
+Key words: granular media, Navier-Stokes equations, non-Newtonian flows